๐ ๏ธ Building Games, Building Tools

-The project draws inspiration from decades of learning across software engineering, graphics programming, web development, multimedia production, system architecture, and professional experience working on large-scale and mission-critical software systems.
-What began as a childhood curiosity about how games are made gradually evolved into a long-term passion for engine architecture, development tools, and software design.
+The project draws inspiration from years of learning across software engineering, graphics programming, web development, multimedia production, system architecture, and professional experience working on large-scale and mission-critical software systems.
+What began as a childhood curiosity about how games are made gradually evolved into a long-term interest in engine architecture, development tools, and softwareย design.

 Today, Gamepenter is being developed as a modern C++ and SDL3-powered engine with Python scripting support, focusing on modular architecture, cross-platform development, tooling, and long-term maintainability.
-While still actively evolving, the vision remains unchanged: create an accessible and flexible platform that empowers developers to turn ideas into games.
+While still actively evolving, the project remains both a technical learning platform and an ongoing software engineering hobby project.

 This page serves as the central hub for the Gamepenter journey.
-Here you will find articles covering its history, architecture, development philosophy, technical decisions, development logs, and future roadmap as the project continues to grow.
+Here you will find articles covering its history, architecture, development philosophy, technical decisions, development logs, future roadmap, downloadable demos, and experimental projects as the ecosystem continues to grow.

 Discover the story behind the project, from early experiments with QBASIC and DOS graphics programming to the creation of the original university project and its modern revival.